Mutton Dhansak

 - Using pumpkin and brinjal is the secret to achieving the traditional thick and earthy body of the Dhansak gravy.

-- Always mash the lentils thoroughly; the final professional dish should have no whole grains of dal visible.
+- Always mash the lentils thoroughly; the final dish should have no whole grains of dal visible.

 - The combination of tamarind and jaggery provides the essential sweet-sour balance found in authentic Parsi homes.